-Cannabis active.
-Tobacco carrier.
-Both credentialed in the same place.
-Neither hides.
+The cannabis active.
+The tobacco carrier.
+Both credentialed in the same public place.
+Neither one of them hides behind the brand.

 Each Mostly Rollie's pack carries a printed QR.
 Scan it with any phone camera.